JoinColony/colonyJS/docs/_Intro_GetStarted.md

 In order to fund payments within your colony, you will first need to mint some tokens.
 If you did not change the input when calling `createToken`, which specified `18` decimals for your token, then the following `amount` will be equivalent to `1` token .

+We also unlock the token here, allowing anyone to send tokens that they hold to anyone (which is the default behaviour for ERC20 contracts).
+If you wish to restrict who can send tokens, look at creating a [TokenAuthority](/colonyjs/api-tokenclient#createtokenauthority) which will let you do this.

 Add the following code below `// Step 6: Mint Tokens`:

 ```js